metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     ```

-9. The user interface for user administrators to look into why a user may have been blocked is experimental and its labels are still in Dutch.
+9. The user interface for user administrators to look into why a user may have been blocked is optional.
-    If you want enable it, add the following to your app/config/routing.yml:
+    To enable it add the following to your app/config/routing.yml:
     ```yml
     	metaclass_auth_guard:
             resource: "@MetaclassAuthenticationGuardBundle/Resources/config/routing.yml"
             prefix:   /guard
     ```
-     And add the path of the user interface to your firewall in app/conf/security.yml:
+     And add the path of the user interface to your firewall in app/config/security.yml:
     ```yml
         access_control:
             - { path: ^/guard, roles: ROLE_ADMIN }